graceferri/OCEAN-LAMP-LED/README.md

 <header>
     <h1>OceanGlow LED Lamp</h1>
-    <p>Bring the calm beauty of the ocean into your space with a handcrafted LED ocean lamp designed to relax and inspire.</p>
+    <p>It bring the calm beauty of the ocean into your space with a handcrafted LED ocean lamp designed to relax and inspire.
+You can use it in everyday life in any occasion that you are in.
+Wanna go to an Aquerium??
+No problem buy the OceanGlow Lamp with Led lights and it will look like you are in an actaul aquerium.</p>
     <button class="btn" onclick="document.getElementById('about').scrollIntoView()">Discover More</button>
 </header>

 <section id="about">
     <h2>About The Lamp</h2>
     <p>The OceanGlow LED Lamp recreates the peaceful waves of the ocean using layered resin art and soft LED lighting technology.
-Perfect for bedrooms, offices, and relaxation spaces.</p>
+Perfect for bedrooms, offices, and relaxation spaces.
+It is also made with recycled plastic for helping the animals that live in the oceans, and that won't die if we use this recycled plastic.</p>
 </section>

 <section>